-Dr. William Hird was born December 8, 1864 on a farm in Uxbridge, Ontario.
-His parents, James Hird and the former Elspeth Stephen, were originally from Scotland.
+Dr. William Hird was born on a farm in Uxbridge, Ontario on the 8th of December, 1864.
+His parents, James Hird and the former Elspeth Stephen were originally from Scotland.
 His older brother, Jim, stayed on the family farm and Will became the academic.
 He completed his elementary and high school curriculum by age 12 and he entered the University of Toronto to further study Classics.
 He obtained his B.A.
 (Hons.
 Greek & Latin) in 1880 at the age of 16.
 As was the custom, Dr. Hird returned to Uxbridge to teach school for a year.
 He then began his extensive world travels.
 In Sydney, Australia he studied economics and later wrote for for the Melbourne Times.
 He was away for almost 5 years.
 Upon completion of his around the world travels his decision was to study medicine.
 He graduated from The University of Toronto Faculty of Medicine with his MD in 1895.
 He did further studies in the hospitals of London, England and Edinburgh, Scotland and was asked many times to become a “specialist”.
 However his heart and dedication belonged directly to the people of the land and their rural community, rather than to the more sophisticated society of a city.

 Dr. Hird saw his practice progress from horse and buggy, to automobile; from receiving hand delivered messages from patients in need of care, to receiving phone calls from the sick.
 His office, attached to their home at the corner of Nelson and Elizabeth Streets, was always full.
 Mrs. Hird ran the office “for only she could take the message correctly”.
 Many days he would spend with a very ill patient or women in prolonged labour in the country.
 During the 1918 epidemic of Spanish flu that took so many lives he worked tirelessly.